Sauceke/LoveMachine/docs/README.md

 ⚠ In certain games, the kill switch may not work if the BepInEx console is open while playing in VR, because it can steal focus from the game window.
 It is recommended to disable the console.

 ## How it works, limitations
-- LoveMachine analyzes the movement of certain bones in female characters (hands, crotch, breasts, mouth) at the start of each animation loop, to determine the exact timing of the up-strokes.
+Whenever a new animation loop starts, LoveMachine records the relative positions of certain bones for one cycle, then it tries to guess which bones are the most likely to be involved in the action (e.g. a penis and a mouth).
+More often than not, it guesses correctly; when it doesn't, you can manually select which bone of which character to track in the Plugin Settings.
+You can even select a different bone for each device to reenact more complex scenes.

-- The stroking movement (and the intensity oscillation for vibrators) will be matched to the movements of the bone closest to the male character's balls as recorded during calibration (this messes up syncing with ball licking animations, but works for just about everything else).
+After one cycle of learning, the plugin translates the relative movement of the guessed/selected bones into something that the device can perform (e.g. axial movement for strokers, or rotating back-and-forth for rotators).

-- As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.
+As the whole thing is based on bone positions, this will only work for reasonably sized and proportioned characters.

 ## Configuration
 ⚠ IL2CPP games (RoomGirl, Holy Knight Ricca) are not compatible with ConfigurationManager at the moment.
-Please edit the configuration file instead.
+If you want to change the settings in those games, you can edit the configuration file (`BepInEx\config\Sauceke.LoveMachine.IL2CPP.cfg`) in Notepad.

 In Plugin Settings > LoveMachine, you can set the following parameters: